Request a Metal Injection Molding Quote

 • Not every critical tolerance is forced into the as-sintered condition.

 Material selection also interacts with dimensional behavior.
 If you are comparing alloy choices against tolerance, strength, corrosion resistance, or post-processing needs, see our guide to MIM materials.
+If the issue is design feasibility rather than alloy choice, use our DFM for MIM guide to review the drawing before tooling.

 Engineering decision map showing when part dimensions are suitable for metal injection molding and when redesign or secondary machining is needed